DeepenData/Graph_Neural_Networks_and_Phenylketonuria/readme.md

-# `step01_data_preprocessing.R`
+# Step 01: Data proccessing.

-This repository contains the R script `step01_data_preprocessing.R`, a data preprocessing pipeline designed for a specific dataset consisting of control group and PKU patients data.
+`step01_data_processing.R`, a data preprocessing pipeline designed for a specific dataset consisting of control group and PKU patients data.

 ## Description